 We believe that people will have come across many of these issues as they travel around the world and have a moral obligation to give a little back to do something about them.

 Extreme poverty rates have been cut by more than half since 1990.
-While this is a remarkable achievement, one in five people in developing regions still live on less than $1.25 a day, and there are millions more who make little more than this daily amount, plus many people risk slipping back into poverty.
+While this is a remarkable achievement, one in five people in developing regions still live on less than $1.25 a day.
+There are millions more who make little more than this daily amount and many people risk slipping back into poverty.

 Clean, accessible water for all is an essential part of the world we want to live in.
 There is sufficient fresh water on the planet to achieve this.
 But due to bad economics or poor infrastructure, every year millions of people, most of them children, die from diseases associated with inadequate water supply, sanitation and hygiene.

-Ensuring healthy lives and promoting the well-being for all at all ages is essential to sustainable development.
+Ensuring healthy lives and promoting the well-being for people of all ages is essential to sustainable development.
 Significant strides have been made in increasing life expectancy and reducing some of the common killers associated with child and maternal mortality.

 Obtaining a quality education is the foundation to improving people’s lives and sustainable development.
 Major progress has been made towards increasing access to education at all levels and increasing enrolment rates in schools particularly for women and girls.